Harald-U/docker-101/workshop/lab6.md

 * One or more environment variables (5) will go in the `environment:` section (6)
 * The last parameter of the `docker run` command is always the name of the container image (7), this will go into the `image` section (8)

 *) Actually, the name of the service (e.g. todo) will be the network name or alias of the running container.
 The container name will be a combination of the directory name in which the docker-compose.yaml is located, the service name and a number, e.g. `app-todo-1`.
-You can specify a specific name for your workload by adding a `name:` statement to docker-compose.yaml as described [here](https://docs.docker.com/compose/compose-file/04-version-and-name/#name-top-level-element){:target="_blank"}.
+Depending on the Docker version you may be able to specify a specific name for your workload by adding a `name:` statement to docker-compose.yaml as described [here](https://docs.docker.com/compose/compose-file/04-version-and-name/#name-top-level-element){:target="_blank"}.

 Now we will add the MySQL container.